ianrtaylor/the-little-schemer-project/commandments.md

 Build functions to collect more than one value at a time.

+(Ian's Note: This is called Continuation Passing Style)

 # The Five Laws

 ## The Law of Car